vibertthio/tone-learn/readme.md

 # tone-learn

 This repo serves as a documentation of me learning Tone.js.
-My goal of learning is to understand the design, the architecture, and the implementation.
+My goal of learning is to understand the design, the architecture, and the implementation of Tone.js as a whole piece.
 It's based on [Tone.js v14.7.17](https://tonejs.github.io/docs/14.7.77/index.html).

 # Start it from the ground